cromalu/telco-vecchio/README.md

 Disable cron jobs invoking `modem.sh`, configured in `/etc/gl_crontabs/` that disturb SMS reception

+Disable status track from the modem web interface

 note that modem interactions are done through AT commands that can manually send with pre-installed binary:
 ```
 gl_modem -B 1-1 AT /dev/ttyUSB2 AT+CMGS?